sebmeister2077/editorjs-multiblock-selection-plugin/README.md

 })
 ```

-You can find tool examples in the examples folder
+You can find tool examples in the /examples folder

 ## Working versions of EditorJS
-- v2.28
+- v2.20 to v2.30.7 have been verified to work